DANSAG95/tko-financial-analysis/README.md

 The main goal was to understand where TKO's revenue comes from, how its financial performance changed over time, and how UFC and WWE compare on event activity and revenue generation.

----

-## About the dataset

 The project uses three datasets:

 * `TKOPerformance.csv`
 * `UFCPerformance.csv`
 * `WWEPerformance.csv`

-The data is reported by quarter and covers **Q1 2024 – Q1 2026**.

-The datasets contain information about:

-* Total revenue
-* Revenue by segment
-* Media rights
-* Live events
-* Sponsorship
-* Consumer products
-* Operating expenses
-* Operating income
-* Net income
-* Ticketed events
-* Attendance
-* Estimated tickets distributed

-There are some limitations in the data.
-IMG and Other revenue are only available from Q1 2025 onwards.
+And there are some limitations in the data:

+The information about IMG and the segments represented under "Other" like professional Bull Riders (PBR) and Zuffa Boxing, are only available from Q1 2025 onwards.

 WWE ticket distribution is estimated, while UFC uses announced attendance, so the audience-related comparisons between the two should be treated as directional.

 ---